chengcli/pyharp/docs/source/opacity.rst

 JIT compilation scripts (compiles) a python module and saves the binary code to a file.
 The saved file can be loaded and used in the same way as the built-in opacity sources.

+The class signature and variable dimensions are strict though.
+The class must have a forward method that takes a concentration tensor and returns an opacity tensor.

+The concentration vector is 3D with dimensions (ncol, nlyr, nspecies), where ncol is the number of columns, nlyr is the number of layers, and nspecies is the number of species.

+The opacity tensor is 4D with dimensions (nwave, ncol, nlyr, nprop), where nwave is the number of wavelengths, ncol is the number of columns, nlyr is the number of layers, and nprop is the number of optical properties.

+The first optical property is the total extinction cross-section [m^2/mol].
+The second optical property is the single scattering albedo.
+Starting from the third, the optical properties are phase function moments (excluding the zero-th moment).

 Let's define a grey opacity source that has 0.1 m^2/mol cross-section for all wavelengths:

 .. code-block:: python